kantv-ai/.github/profile/README.md

 - one is a former system software programmer @UniSoC & @Xiaomi

 - one is from China's top IT factory

+any Chinese programmers interested in this open source project can leave comments on this project.

 we heavily depend on the great <a href="https://github.com/ggerganov/llama.cpp/">llama.cpp</a> & FFmpeg and thanks for their exceptional contributions sincerely.